goschtl/zope/zope3book/trunk/source/skinning.rst

       layer=".interfaces.IBasicSkin"
       />

-As you can see, we don't have to create an extra layer just to create a custom skin.
-We were also able to use standard Component Architecture ZCML directives instead of custom ones whose special syntax the developer needs to remember additionally.
+As you can see, you don't have to create an extra layer just to create a custom skin.
+You were also able to use standard Component Architecture ZCML directives instead of custom ones whose special syntax the developer needs to remember additionally.